 I work mainly on the metaphysics of causation, and on topics at the intersection of causation and ethics.
 I also have interests in the metaphysics of time and time travel.

 I serve in the American Philosophical Association in various capacities: presently as member of the Lectures, Publications, and Research committee (2016-2018), and previously as at-large member of the Board of Officers (2014-2016).
 I welcome ideas about how to improve the APA and the profession.

 I received my Ph.D in 2010 from the University of Arizona.

-My graduate career had other temporal parts located at UNC-Chapel Hill, MIT and Australian National University, at which I am still a frequent visitor.
+My graduate career had other temporal parts located at UNC-Chapel Hill, MIT and Australian National University.
 I did my undergraduate work at the University of Chicago.

 Email: sbernste at nd dot edu